 Counting anything: children are then required to realise that you can actually count anything!
 Not just objects that can be touched, but also things like claps, or jumps.

 Order of counting doesn't matter: the final stage of counting is when children realise that the order of counting in the set is irrelevant and will still lead to the same amount.

-Counting Activities, opportunities and enhanced provision Focused teaching (adult led, small group) Verbal counting counting things of different sizes - this helps children to focus on the numerosity of the count counting things that can't be seen, such as sounds, actions, words Use of number lines and daily access to number language - counting how many children / how many all together Object counting counting things that cannot be moved, such as pictures on a screen, birds at the bird table, faces on a shape Snack time - measurements, counting, sharing Counting for cardinality Number Number lines Natural resources for counting out - conkers, pine cones, bottle tops, sticks Mathematical mark making - tally charts, number representation Adult led games - Dices games, lycra, garden large scale - hoops, skittles, beanbags, hopscotch, what's the time Mr wolf conservation Numicon in the environment in and outdoors Large dice in the environment Group time - daily routine activities Subitising Tape measures, Measuring height, length,Scales, measuring jugs
+Counting Activities, opportunities and enhanced provision Focused teaching (adult led, small group) Verbal counting Object counting Counting for cardinality Number conservation Subitising counting things of different sizes - this helps children to focus on the numerosity of the count counting things that can't be seen, such as sounds, actions, words counting things that cannot be moved, such as pictures on a screen, birds at the bird table, faces on a shape Number lines Natural resources for counting out - conkers, pine cones, bottle tops, sticks Mathematical mark making - tally charts, number representation Numicon in the environment in and outdoors Large dice in the environment Tape measures, Measuring height, length, Scales, measuring jugs Use of number lines and daily access to number language - counting how many children / how many all together Snack time - measurements, counting, sharing Adult led games - Dices games, lycra, garden large scale - hoops, skittles, beanbags, hopscotch, what's the time Mr wolf Group time - daily routine activities

-Spatial Reasoning Opport Opportunities are provided for children to develop their spatial reasoning skills across all areas of mathematics including shape, space and measure.
-Explore, Experiment, discover and repeat Spatial Reasoning Activities, opportunities and enhanced provision Spatial Awareness Spatial language to support spatial concepts.
-Small world - positioning, language of direction Maps - children to begin to follow and create own maps.
-Blocks - putting shapes together, building structures Free flow access to the physical environment where children can explore in and outdoors - access to climbing equipment, opportunities to fit inside spaces and navigate themselves around space.
-Obstacle courses - talking about direction Barrier games Shape Block play and construction Multi-purpose creative Garden - shape walks Books, Puzzles, Shadows Malleable materials - responding to changes in shape and size Loose parts Pattern Natural materials from the garden and Loose Parts - Placing and arranging (loose parts) Sensory play - Paint, Exploring symmetry and reflection with mirrors Measure Sand and water Sensory activities Blocks Tape measures Height Mud kitchen and role play
+Spatial Reasoning

+Opport Opportunities are provided for children to develop their spatial reasoning skills across all areas of mathematics including shape, space and measure.

+Explore, Experiment, discover and repeat

+Spatial Reasoning Activities, opportunities and enhanced provision

+Spatial Spatial language to support spatial concepts.
+Small world - positioning, language of direction

+Awareness Maps - children to begin to follow and create own maps.

+Blocks - putting shapes together, building structures

+• Free flow access to the physical environment where children can explore in and outdoors - access to climbing equipment, opportunities to fit inside spaces and navigate themselves around space.

+Obstacle courses - talking about direction

+Barrier games

+Block play and construction

+Shape Multi-purpose creative

+Garden - shape walks

+Books, Puzzles, Shadows

+Malleable materials - responding to changes in shape and size

+Loose parts

+Dattaus Natural materials from the garden and Loose Parts - Placing and arranging (loose parts)

+Pattern Sensory play - Paint, Exploring symmetry and reflection with mirrors

+Measure Sand and water Sensory activities

+Blocks

+Tape measures

+Height

+Mud kitchen and role play